 The owner of a contracting company underreported his payroll and committed insurance fraud.
 He was ordered to pay more than $5.4 million in restitution.

-Trucking company co-owners in California paid their drivers in cash to avoid reporting employees to their insurer and to avoid payroll taxes.
+Trucking company co-owners paid their drivers in cash to avoid reporting employees to their insurer and to avoid payroll taxes.
 They underreported their payroll by $4.7 million.

 A construction company owner misrepresented details about her company’s operations, number of employees and payroll when she applied for the workers’ compensation policy.
 This allowed her to avoid paying at least $1.8 million in workers’ compensation premiums.